 Many of you likely already send emails to your donor base.
 It’s a great way to reach a larger group of people all at once.
 You can deliver powerful stories, share statistics, update them on the status of your events, and so much more.
 But are you fully utilizing your email list?
 Have you looked into creative ways to grow it?
 And are you following up and seeing the results you’d like from the emails you send?

 It’s good to send regular update emails to keep your donors informed on what’s happening at your center.
 They need to hear and rejoice with you when lives are saved and when God moves in people’s hearts to receive the gospel.
 These are important emails and you should carve out time to send them at least once a month.

 Include a Call to Action

 As you engage with your supporters through email, it’s important to invite them to continue to partner with you.
 All of your emails should have a call to action.
 Is your baby boutique constantly running low?
-Do you need to hire a new staff member or purchase new equipment?
+Do you need to hire a new staff member?
+You may use a talent assessment strategy, if you’re looking to hire someone who will be an asset to your company!
 However if you need employment screening services for your hiring process, you can check out a helpful site like https://www.certifiedcredit.com/solutions/employment-screening/ for more info!
 Strategic and segmented email campaigns can help you raise money and supplies for these necessary operations.
 And the strength of your email list is key for the success of these emails.